 We will provide as far as is reasonably practical:

 • any help you need to understand the complaints procedure; or

 • advice on where you may get that help.

 8. How we handle complaints

-The PR Coordinator or Trans Pride Northern Ireland may ask one of the Directors to investigate the complaint.
+The Secretary of Trans Pride Northern Ireland may ask one of the Directors to investigate the complaint.
 That person will have enough seniority and experience to deal with the issues raised by the complaint.

 We will acknowledge a complaint within 3 working days and give you the name and contact details of the person investigating it.

 We will keep you informed about the progress of the investigation.
 We aim to have all complaints finished within 28 working days unless we agree a different time scale with you.

 When we have finished investigating, we will arrange to meet with you to discuss the outcome, and write to you with: